Best GPS Trackers for Dogs (Updated February 2026)

 However great the Fi tracker is, it could be seen as a drawback to some that you can’t attach it to just any collar.
 Though in theory you should be able to attach a leash to your Fi Collar due to its resistance rating, I would be hesitant.
 Many Fi Series 2 owners complained that this is how their collars were broken.
 If you don’t attach a leash to the Fi Collar itself, you’re stuck purchasing an expensive “Fi compatible” collar or having your dog wear two collars.

-I’m a big fan of both of these tracking units!
-They both have unique ways of attaching to your dog’s existing collar that are both very secure, and you’re able to easily remove the trackers from the collar to charge.
-They’re also both waterproof, and feel very sturdy/durable.
-They do stick out a bit from the actual collar, but they’re not big or bulky.
+I’m a big fan of both of this tracking unit!
+It has unique ways of attaching to your dog’s existing collar that is very secure, and you’re able to easily remove the tracker from the collar to charge.
+It is also waterproof, and feels very sturdy/durable.
+They offer three different designs, the Tractive 6, Tractive XL and Tractive XL Adventure.
+The 6 is sleeker than past designs.
+The XL and XL Adventure are larger, more rugged designs for very large dogs!

 Okay - Cube